BoiMat/Reinforcement_Learning_Project/README.md

 # Reinforcement Learning Project

-This repository contains the source code for a simple reinforcement learning project focused on Pokemon battles.
+This repository contains the source code for the reinforcement learning project focused on Pokemon battles.
 The project includes custom environments, a Pokemon class, a multi-armed bandit class, and a Q-learning class.
 Additionally, there are two Jupyter notebooks showcasing tests for the multi-armed bandit and Q-learning algorithms.

 ## Project Structure